rozahp/create-cert/README.md

 Please feel free to copy, distribute and change it in any way you like.

-## INSTRUCTIONS
+## A) INSTRUCTIONS FOR RUNNING A ROOT CA

 1. jump to the ca/ directory
 2. bin/clean.sh
-*3. intermediate/bin/clean-intermediate.sh (if you want to run an intermediate ca)*
-4. bin/initialize.sh
+3. bin/initialize.sh
-*5. intermediate/bin/initialize-intermediate.sh (if you want to run an intermediate ca)*
-6. edit config/*.conf (and/or intermediate/config/*.conf) to your liking, especially this parts:
+4. edit config/*.conf to your liking, especially this parts:

 [ req_distinguished_name ]

 [ alternate_names ]

+5. run bin/create-root-ca.sh
+6. run bin/create-nginx-server.sh or any other script.

+## B) INSTRUCTIONS FOR RUNNING AN INTERMEDIATE CA

+1. Create an ca from above instructions.
+1. Still running from the ca/ directory
+2. intermediate/bin/clean-intermediate.sh
+3. intermediate/bin/initialize-intermediate.sh
+4. edit intermediate/config/*.conf to your liking, especially this parts:

+[ req_distinguished_name ]

+[ alternate_names ]

-7. run bin/create-root-ca.sh
+5. run bin/create-root-ca.sh
-8. run bin/create-nginx-server.sh or any other script.
+6. run bin/create-nginx-server.sh or any other script.

 ## IMPORTANT